tonsaludadez/deadlocks/README.md

 In order to open the program, run process.exe

-When the program is executed, the program prompts a menu: (1)Deadlock Prevention, (2)Deadlock Avoidance, and and exit.
+When the program is executed, the program prompts a menu: (1)Deadlock Prevention, (2)Deadlock Avoidance, and an exit.

 The program then asks for an input/choice.